MakairaIO/storefront-starter-kit/README.md

 For the start just imagine we have a product-document in Makaira with the URL _/test-product.html_ and the `pageType` with the value `makaira-productgroup`.

 The Storefront, respectively NextJS, provides a Node.js server.
 So now, if we want to render that product by calling our Storefront domain with _/test-product.html_ the following happens:
-1. Within `server/index.js` the Storefront takes the request url (server-side), checks if it matches some specific URLs that we want to handle in a specific way.
+1. Within `server/index.js` the Storefront takes the request url and decides what to do with it.
-2. Take a look at the lines 95-100 within `server/index.js`.
+2. Out URL matches at lines 95-100 within `server/index.js`.
 The page `frontend/entry`, located within the `pages` folder, will be rendered.
-3. In that file, before it is rendered, a request is send to Makaira to fetch all neccesary data for that document (`fetchPageData()`) with the url _/test-product.html_.
+3. In that file, before it is rendered, a request is sent to Makaira to fetch all necessary data for that document (`fetchPageData()`) with the url _/test-product.html_.
 4. Makaira looks into its own data if it finds a document with the corresponding URL.
 It does!
 5. Makaira answers with a response code of 200.
 In the response body we have a JSON object containing a lot of data, like the `pageType`.
 6. The Storefront takes the response body data and renders the page depending on the value of `pageType` (this happens within `pages/frontend/entry.js` line 100).

 ### <a id="pattern-library"></a>2.2 Pattern Library

-One core feature of the Storefront is the Pattern Library (pali).
-You can access the pali by calling `/pali`.
+One core feature of the Storefront is the Pattern Library (Pali).
+You can access the Pali by calling `/pali`.

-The pali contains a summary of all components/patterns we use in our project, and a lot of important UX/design information like colors, icons, typography and buttons.
+The Pali contains a summary of all components/patterns we use in our project, and a lot of important UX/design information like colors, icons, typography and buttons.

-We use the pali as "source of truth" while working on new patterns: A button must have a specific color?
-Check if this color is configured in the pali.
+We use the Pali as "source of truth" while working on new patterns: A button must have a specific color?
+Check if this color is configured in the Pali.
 If so: Use it!
 If not: Ask the designer if he is sure about the color and whether you should add that to the color configuration.
 The text in your new pattern has to have three different font-sizes according to the screen size?
-Check the typography in the pali if each configuration is available or not.
+Check the typography in the Pali if each configuration is available or not.
 If not contact the designer that you found and inconsistency!

-Our goal with this is to ensure consistency throughout the project following the convention: No colors, typographies, buttons etc. that aren't defined in the pali.
+Our goal with this is to ensure consistency throughout the project following the convention: No colors, typographies, buttons etc. that aren't defined in the Pali.

+We'll cover the part on how to work with the Pali later (see [3.
+Working with the Storefront](#working-with)).

 ### <a id="content-elements"></a>2.3 Content elements

 A powerful feature is to render content that is configured in the Makaira Page Editor.
 Imagine you create a Landing Page called _Home Page_ with the URL `/`.
 Now you add content that page, like a _Text (mehrspaltig)_ element.
-You add some content to that content element, save the configuration, load the page in the Storefront, and you see: The content you just configured in the Makaira landing page is rendered in the storefront!
+You add some content to that element, save the configuration, load the page in the Storefront, and you see: The content you just configured in the Makaira landing page is rendered in the storefront!

 How does this work out?
 How does the Storefront know where it should render what?

-Remember the first part of this documentation: [Fetching data from Makaira](#fetching-data)
+Remember the first part of this guide: [2.1 Fetching data from Makaira](#fetching-data)

 We hit the `/` URL, the Storefront fetches the data from a Makaira document with the URL `/`.
 The `pageType` of this document is `page`, so the `LandingPage` react component is rendered.